-The Group will work closely with its business partners to study the viability of the future projects including the type of properties, pricing as well as the timing of the new launching.
-As the Group's land bank that are earmarked for property development are located at strategic locations, the Group is optimistic that with the correct strategies and proper planning, the future launches should be able to achieve satisfactory take-up rate.
+The Group will work closely with its business partners to study the viability of the future projects, including the type of properties, pricing, and the timing of the new launching.
+As the Group's land banks earmarked for property development are located at strategic locations, the Group is optimistic that with the correct strategies and proper planning, the future launches should achieve a satisfactory take-up rate.